 I recommend using monk fruit allulose blend in these muffins for best results and the moistest muffins.
-It tastes and bakes just like sugar – no grittiness or aftertaste like some keto sweeteners.
-Check out my keto sweetener guide for other sweetener conversions if you really prefer to use something else.
+It tastes and bakes just like sugar — no grittiness or aftertaste like some sugar substitutes.
+Check out my sweetener conversion chart for other sweetener conversions if you really prefer to use something else.

 Can I make these dairy-free?

 You can easily swap out the butter with coconut oil, or even try butter-flavored coconut oil.
 I haven’t tested the recipe with it, but it lends butter flavor to recipes without dairy.

 What kind of chocolate chips should I use?

 Yes!
 These keto chocolate chip muffins with almond flour are a great make-ahead breakfast, snack, or treat to take on-the-go.

 How to store chocolate chip keto muffins: